Benjy0812/Cook-book/README.md

 ## Notes

-- The search functionality will be added once I learn how to implement it.
+- The search functionality will be added once I learn how to implement it :).
-- Removing recipes from the list is a planned feature.
+- Removing recipes from the list is a planned feature when i know how to :D.